We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 Day 10 - Beet microgreens are developing more green leaves.
 Stems always remain brilliant red.

-Day 13 - Beet microgreens are filling out as well as growing taller.
-In a pinch, these could be harvested, but it's bet to wait.
+Day 13 – Beet microgreens are filling out as well as growing taller.
+These could be harvested in a pinch, but it’s best to wait.

 Want To Grow Bull's Blood Beet Microgreens?